-Sector Protection/ Unprotection requires V{ID} on the RESET# pin only, and can be implemented either insystem or via programming equipment.
-Figure 1, on page 13 shows the algorithms and Figure 23, on page 36 shows the timing diagram.
+Sector protection/unprotection requires V{ID} on the RESET# pin only, and can be implemented either in-system or via programming equipment.
+Figure 1, on page 12 shows the algorithms and Figure 23, on page 34 shows the timing diagram.
+This method uses standard microprocessor bus cycle timing.
 For sector unprotect, all unprotected sectors must first be protected prior to the first sector unprotect write cycle.